 BETA2: The applicability of Limited Project provisions for a given project may only be determined by the issuing authority, as cited above.
 There is no requirement for Conservation Commissions to issue an OOC for a Project under these provisions even if it fully meets the Limited Project Provisions and conditions.
 The Commission should consider whether the use of an herbaceous and shrub seed mix to restore the side slopes is adequate to restore resource area functions and values, and if the Project will "substantially restore" the vegetation, as required by the Limited Project provision.
 The seed mix proposed to be used on the may not be successful due to the planting medium, slope topography, and weather conditions.
+The Graded slopes will also provide conditions conducive to invasive species establishment.
 The Applicant should provide the Commission with an anticipated timeframe for successful establishment of woody vegetation that would produce the functions of that lost.